Supanat Chalermchaichareonkij: Biography

-In October 2006, UBCAF I and UBCAF II contestants released an all-star album called Dream Team together and Chalermchaichareonkij can show his talent in Luk Thung songs again in the song Hua Jai Wang Wang (The Single Man's Heart), the only Luk Thung song in the album.
+In October 2006, UBC Academy Fantasia contestants from both seasons one and two released an all-star album titled Dream Team.
+On it, Chalermchaichareonkij shows his talent in the luk thung genre on the song "Hua Jai Wang Wang" ('The Single Man's Heart'), the only of that style on the album.

-After the first solo album and the all-star album, Chalermchaichareonkij has realized that he would like to entertain his fans from all ages and he is most happy when he sings Luk Thung songs.
-Therefore, his second solo album appears to be pure Luk Thung songs instead of a combination of pop music and Luk Thung as in the first album.
-It is even more special because there are 4 Luk Thung super stars, including Arphaporn Nakhonsawan, Pornchita Na Songkhla, Pamela Bowden and Luk Nok Supaporn, to join and feature in this album.
-The song Rak Thon Rak Nan (Enduring Love, Lasting Love) featured by all four Luk Thung super stars, which is also the name of this album, went to no. 1 for six weeks in T-Top chart which is ranked by T-Channel, the most popular cable Luk Thung music station in Thailand.
-500,000 copies of this album were sold and Chalermchaichareonkij was well known among Luk Thung audience.
+After his debut and the all-star album, Chalermchaichareonkij shifted towards performing almost entirely luk thung.
+His second solo album, Rak Thon Rak Nan, features luk thung without pop, with luk thung superstars Aphaphorn Nakhonsawan, Pornchita Na Songkhla, Pamela Bowden, and Luk Nok Supaporn.
+The title track, "Rak Thon Rak Nan" ('Enduring Love, Lasting Love'), featured all four guests singing together.

-In December 2007, he was invited to join in a special show in Just the Two of Us, the most popular reality show on Hunan TV in China, to promote Luk Thung songs.
+In December 2007, he was invited to appear on Just the Two of Us, the most popular reality show hosted by Hunan TV in China, to promote luk thung music.

-In 2009, Chalermchaichareonkij released another album "Su Kho Sa Mo Sorn" with Nim from True AF 5.
-This album recovered popular songs in the past and included only one new song "Phu Chai Ngai Ngai".
-Chalermchaichareonkij released an album "Rue Doo Hang Kwam Rak" again in early 2010 from a cooperation of True Fantasia and Sure Audio and another two singles "Khad Kwan Aob Aun Yang Rang" and "Roy Yim Peun Nam Ta" in late 2010 with other AF winners from Season 1–6.
+In 2009, Chalermchaichareonkij released another album, Su Kho Sa Mo Sorn, with Nim from True AF 5.
+This album covered popular songs and included only one new song, "Phu Chai Ngai Ngai".
+He released another album, Rue Doo Hang Kwam Rak, in early 2010 from a cooperation between True Fantasia and Sure Audio.
+It yielded two singles: "Khad Kwan Aob Aun Yang Rang" and "Roy Yim Peun Nam Ta" in late 2010 with other AF winners from seasons 1–6.

 Besides these albums, Chalermchaichareonkij also starred in drama series and movies.
-In October 2010, the contract with True Fantasia was expired and now Chalermchareonkij signed a 5-year contract with Grammy Gold.
+In October 2010, his contract with True Fantasia expired and he subsequently signed a 5-year contract with Grammy Gold.